WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/s.md

 ## shell

 OK to use as a noun in developer documentation and for a technical audience.
-Avoid using in user documentation and for a general audience..
+Avoid using in user documentation and for a general audience.

 Don't use as a verb, such as *shell* or *shell out*.
 Instead, use a contextually relevant phrase, such as *create a new shell*.